scarolan/gcloud-vault-database-secrets-demo/README.md

 First run these commands to stand up an Ubuntu 16.04 instance and get connected to it.
 The first command creates a new instance, the second command copies our setup script, and the third one forms an SSH tunnel to port 3306 on the remote machine (in addition to getting us connected).

 ### Step 1: Configure a MySQL instance
+Open a terminal window and run the following commands:

 ```
 gcloud compute instances create mysqlvaultdemo \